aws-samples/aws-time-series-timestream-cache/README.md

 ### Standing up:

-From the root of the repository once you have authenticated your aws cli session and confirmed docker is running:
+First:

+- Ensure docker engine is running
+- Authenticate your shell session with your desired AWS account and region.

+_Note: ensure the region you are deploying to supports Timestream._

+Then run:

 ```
 yarn
 cdk deploy
 ```

-_Note: ensure the region you are deploying to supports Timestream._

 This may take around 5-10 minutes to deploy initially.
 Other updates will be faster.

 ### Hydration and testing

 Running the below script from root should test the whole solution once it's stood up to make sure everything connected properly.

-It will add an identifier to the ID table and kick off the lambda.
-Then it will check the API to see if the data is hydrated properly.
-If everything goes well it should take less than a second to hydrate through the system.
+1. It will add an identifier to the ID table and kick off the lambda.
+2. It will check the API to see if the data is hydrated properly.

+If everything goes well, it should take less than a second to hydrate through the system.

 Some of these are default values.
-Will need to add the table name and API route.
+You will need to add the table name and API route.
 If you have changed any other values update them as needed also.

 ```bash
 API_ENDPOINT=https://yourendpoint/prod/ \